How To Survive in a Drought

 • Provides ready access to purified water

-• Saves you on energy costs
+• It saves you on energy costs

 • Easy to build.